Suor/django-cacheops/README.rst

 and ``.delete()``.

-Invalidation tries to be granular which means it won't invalidate a queryset that cannot be influenced by added/updated/deleted object judjing by query conditions.
+Invalidation tries to be granular which means it won't invalidate a queryset that cannot be influenced by added/updated/deleted object judging by query conditions.
 Most time this will do what you want, if it's not you can use one of the following: